1. Rules of debate at meetings

 - to speak on an amendment moved by another councillor;

-- to move or speak on another amendment if the motion has been amended since he last spoke;
+- to move or speak on another amendment if the motion has been amended since they last spoke;

 - to make a point of order;